Life begins when YOU decide – so why not start today!

 Pardon the pun but that’s a lot of food for thought!

 Now, unless a person has an eating disorder then the act of swallowing is in itself, a one way transaction right?
-How then can we be so careless about what we put in our mouths?!
+How then can we afford to be careless about what we put into our mouths?!

 Why the Bulk?:

 Supermarket waste is as abundant as nature itself.
 The surplus of waste is certainly comparable.
 Yet it seems we still have a mindset surrounding food sustenance that’s reminiscent of historical human behavior during times of austerity.